guodongZhao/JAlertView/README.md

 # JAlertView
-This is a test demo.
+This is a test demo .

 ![](JAlertView/pic.png)